 Functional Movement Screening is a focused assessment designed to show how well your body moves and how effectively your joints and muscles work together.
 By running through a series of controlled movement patterns, we can highlight areas of weakness, tightness, or imbalance that may be contributing to pain, limiting performance, or increasing the risk of injury.

 VO₂ max is one of the best indicators of cardiovascular health and endurance.
 The higher your VO₂ max, the more oxygen your body can use.
 During a VO₂ max test, you wear a mask that measures how much oxygen you breathe in and how much carbon dioxide you breathe out while exercising (often on a treadmill or bike).
-It Measures:

 • Aerobic capacity - how fit your cardiovascular system is!